harness/developer-hub/docs/cloud-development-environments/ide's/vs-code-desktop.md

     ![](./static/installing-1.png)

-2. Search for [“Gitspaces VS Code Extension”](https://marketplace.visualstudio.com/items?itemName=harness-inc.gitspaces).
-You can install and configure the Gitspaces VS Code extension to use it on your VS Code Desktop App(>=v1.81.0). (“Harness Gitspaces” is our open source extension)
+2. Search for [“Harness Gitspaces VS Code Extension”](https://marketplace.visualstudio.com/items?itemName=harness-inc.gitspaces).
+You can install and configure the Gitspaces VS Code extension to use it on your VS Code Desktop App(>=v1.81.0). (“Harness OSS Gitspaces” is our open source extension)

     ![](./static/installing-2.png)